plexus/a.el/README.md

 &copy; Arne Brasseur 2017

-Distributed under the terms of the Mozilla Public License 2.0.
+Distributed under the terms of the GNU General Public License, version 3.0 or later.
+See LICENSE.